kube-logging/kube-logging.github.io/docs/quickstarts/loki-nginx.md

 ### Deploy the Logging operator with Helm

-To install the Logging operator using Helm, complete these steps.
-If you want to install the Logging operator using Kubernetes manifests, see [Deploy the Logging operator with Kubernetes manifests]({{< relref "docs/one-eye/logging-operator/deploy/_index.md#deploy-with-manifest" >}}).

 1. Add the chart repository of the Logging operator using the following commands:

     ```bash